python-trio/trio/docs/source/reference-core.rst

-So when you're doing code review on a project that uses trio, one of the things you'll want to think about is whether there are enough check points, and whether each one is handled correctly.
-Of course this means you need a way to recognize check points.
+So when you're doing code review on a project that uses trio, one of the things you'll want to think about is whether there are enough checkpoints, and whether each one is handled correctly.
+Of course this means you need a way to recognize checkpoints.
 How do you do that?
-The underlying principle is that any operation that blocks has to be a check point.
+The underlying principle is that any operation that blocks has to be a checkpoint.
 This makes sense: if an operation blocks, then it might block for a long time, and you'll want to be able to cancel it if a timeout expires; and in any case, while this task is blocked we want to schedule another task to run so we can make full use of the